ZnbKhan/React-Dairies/Notes/Episode1.md

 Here is the story I am telling about which is being taught in episode 1 that is inception.
 Episode start with basic HTML Code

-First Concept is Emmet -- Generate bunch of pre code for you
+First Concept is `Emmet` -- Generate bunch of pre code for you

-Second Concept is CDN i.e Content Delivery Network
-  Let me tell you about CDN when your website having Global reach and tries to serve content across globe so, faster delivery of content and services, CDN keeps local copy of content nearer to it's consumer.
+Second Concept is `CDN` i.e Content Delivery Network Let me tell you about CDN when your website having Global reach and tries to serve content across globe so, faster delivery of content and services, CDN keeps local copy of content nearer to it's consumer.

-Third Concept about cross-origin when we want to use resources of other domain then we add crossorigin in our script -- as we add cdn link of react then in script tag there is a cdn link there is cross-origin.
+Third Concept about `cross-origin` when we want to use resources of other domain then we add crossorigin in our script -- as we add cdn link of react then in script tag there is a cdn link there is cross-origin.
       src="https://unpkg.com/react@18/umd/react.development.js">

-Fourth Concept we learn about how create elment in react and how we append in the root const heading = React.creatElement() -- take three argument first -- tag you want to creat second -- {} for adding attributes third -- content ar child we want to add
+Fourth Concept we learn about how `create elment in react` and how we append in the root const heading = React.creatElement() -- take three argument first -- tag you want to create second -- {} for adding attributes third -- content ar child we want to add